Bryan Gandevia Prize for Australian military-medical history

 A generous bequest by the family and friends of the late Professor Bryan Gandevia has enabled the establishment of a prize to commemorate Professor Gandevia's contribution to the development of Australian military and medical history and his contribution to the research and publication activities of the Australian War Memorial.

 The Bryan Gandevia Prize of $5,000 will be awarded biennially to an outstanding honours, masters or doctoral thesis on a significant subject on military, social, or medical aspects of Australian wartime history.
 The prize is intended to assist scholars in the early stages of their research careers and may be used to assist with publication of their work or to further their research interests.
+Current employees of the Australian War Memorial are not eligible to apply.

 The prize will be awarded again in 2016.
 Applications are now open, closing on 30 June 2016.